ITDevLtd/MCVirt/Documentation/Cluster.rst

 This will show the cluster nodes, IP addresses, and status.
-If the IP address field for the local node is blank then you must set ``cluster_ip`` to the node's IP address in the configuration file.